James Madison (1751-1836)

 Founding Father & 4th President of the United States (1809-1817)

 He was preceded in the Presidency by Thomas Jefferson and after serving two terms in office for the Democratic-Republican Party he was succeeded in 1817 by James Monroe.
 His Vice-President during his first term was George Clinton and for his second term he chose Elbridge Gerry.
+While Madison was the smallest President in American history (standing at just 5'4"), he stood tall in American history: He was appointed to the Continental Congress, framed the Bill of Rights, and earned the sobriquet, "Father of the Constitution," all before being elected President.
 Coincidentally, Madison was a cousin of the 12th U.S. President, Zachary Taylor, through their mutual great-grandfather, Colonel James Taylor of Bloomsbury, Virginia.
 Although Madison and his wife had no children of their own, he adopted his wife's son by her first marriage, John Payne Todd.
+His last words were, "I always talk better lying down".